Table of Contents

 4. Unresolved Feelings

-If an ex is still emotionally invested or hasn’t fully accepted the breakup, an ex playing mind games could be a way of maintaining a connection or hoping to reignite the relationship.
+If an ex is still emotionally invested or hasn’t fully accepted the breakup, playing mind games could be a way of maintaining a connection or hoping to reignite the relationship.

 5. Lack of Emotional Maturity